nictki/Battmon/README.md

   your_username ALL = NOPASSWD: /usr/sbin/pm-suspend
   your_username ALL = NOPASSWD: /usr/sbin/pm-suspend-hybrid
   ```
-  or enable it for a group, remember to replace group and `PATH_TO_BATTMON`:
+  or enable it for a group, remember to replace group:
   ```
   %your_group ALL = NOPASSWD: /usr/sbin/pm-hibernate
   %your_group ALL = NOPASSWD: /usr/sbin/pm-suspend